eBay/cors-filter/README.md

 * Easy to integrate and use - enable CORS capability with a few lines in your web.xml!
 * Protects against CRLF injection / response splitting attacks.

+Here's a link to a demo application running on google app engine: http://corsdemo.appspot.com/

 ### Quick Start
 Include cors-filter-x.x.x.jar in your web-application's classpath.
 Then, add the filter configuration to your web.xml.
 Example:
 ```xml